Townsend, Tennessee: Geography

 Other limestone windows in the area include Cades Cove, Wear Cove, and Jones Cove.
 Tuckaleechee Cove is situated between Bates Mountain to the north and Rich Mountain to the south, with the cove's greater population estimated at around 1,500.
-The Little River, its source high in the mountains on the north slopes of Clingmans Dome, slices east-to-west through Tuckaleechee and drains much of the cove.
+The Little River, its source high in the mountains on the north slopes of Kuwohi, slices east-to-west through Tuckaleechee and drains much of the cove.
 The city of Townsend dominates the eastern half of Tuckaleechee.

 According to the United States Census Bureau, the city has a total area of 5.6 km2, all land.
 As of 2004, annexation had considerably increased the size of the town to its current size.
 Townsend is included in the Knoxville Metropolitan Statistical Area.